-The website luftdaten.info is an initiative to allow citizens to participate in measuring atmospheric particulate matter concentration using an inexpensive and easy to build sensor.
+The website sensor.community is an initiative to allow citizens to participate in measuring atmospheric particulate matter concentration using an inexpensive and easy to build sensor.
 They collect this data, calculate 5 minute and daily averages and publish it again as open data.
-The total number of sensors is > 6000 worldwide, most of them in Germany, Bulgaria, Belgium, Austria, Sweden.
-The Netherlands has about 100 sensors.
+The total number of sensors is > 12000 worldwide, most of them in Germany, Bulgaria, Belgium, Austria, Sweden.
+The Netherlands has > 2000 sensors.
+See also .

 The general idea is to create an image, with a map at the background and the atmospheric particulate matter concentration overlaid on top.

-What I need/want is to be able to specify the 'bounding box' and use a equirectangular projection , so I can easily map a pixel back to a latitude/longitude.
+The map projection used is the equirectangular projection (EPSG-32662), so I can easily map a pixel back to a latitude/longitude.

 Since we only have data at a set of discrete points, the concentration at other points is estimated by combining data from all sensors using inverse distance weighting, in particular using the distance *squared* as the weighing factor in a weighted average.
-So a nearby sensor has a large effect and a far away sensor has very little effect, contributing only a little bit to the global average.
+So a nearby sensor has a large effect and a far away sensor has a small effect.

 To calculate the distance, I use a very simple approximation: